 \section{Introduction}

-\IEEEPARstart {I}mages captured by wide-angle camera usually suffer from a strong distortion, which influences the important scene perception tasks such as the object detection \cite{ref49, ref50} and semantic segmentation \cite{ref51, ref52}.
+\IEEEPARstart {I}{MAGES} captured by wide-angle camera usually suffer from a strong distortion, which influences the important scene perception tasks such as the object detection and recognition \cite{ref49, ref50, ref57}, semantic segmentation \cite{ref51, ref52}, and image denoising \cite{ref58, ref59}.
 The distortion rectification tries to recover the real geometric attributes from distorted scenes.
 It is a fundamental and indispensable part of image processing, which has a long research history extending back 60 years.
 In recent, distortion rectification through deep learning has attracted increasing attention\cite{ref10, ref11, ref47, ref44, ref46, ref48, ref55}.

-Accurately estimating the distortion parameters derived from a specific camera, is a crucial step in the field of distortion rectification.
-However, there are two main limitations that make the distortion parameters learning challenging. (i) The distortion parameters are not observable and hard to learn from a single distorted image, such as the principal point and distortion coefficients.
-Compared with the intuitive targets, such as the object classification and bounding box detection studied in other regions, the distortion parameters have more complicated and implicit relationship with image features.
-As a result, the neural networks obtain an ambiguous and insufficient distortion perception, which leads to inaccurate estimation and poor rectification performance. (ii) The different components of distortion parameters have different magnitudes and ranges of values, showing various effects on the global distortion distribution of an image.
+Accurately estimating the distortion parameters derived from a specific camera, is a crucial step in distortion rectification.
+However, two main limitations that make the distortion parameters learning challenging. (i) The distortion parameters are not observable and hard to learn from a single distorted image, such as the principal point and distortion coefficients.
+Compared with the intuitive targets, such as the object classification and bounding box detection studied in other research regions, the distortion parameters have a more complicated and implicit relationship with image features.
+As a result, the neural networks obtain an ambiguous and insufficient distortion perception, which leads to inaccurate estimation and poor rectification performance. (ii) The different components of distortion parameters have different magnitudes and ranges of values, showing various effects on an image's global distortion distribution.
 Such a heterogeneous representation confuses the distortion cognition of neural networks and causes a heavy imbalance problem during the training process.